1 Guide: 10 Things To Do In Miami This Winter

 5. Miami has no shortage of events for the avid art lover.
 From February 11-15, explore a wide breadth of quality works from both established and mid-career cutting edge artists at the Art Wynwood art fair which offers serious collectors and seasoned art enthusiasts the best opportunity to discover, explore and collect some of the most significant art works of the era.
 This year’s fair will feature art from over 70 galleries and diverse artists hailing from all over the world.

 6. Take advantage of the warm winter weather and enjoy watching tennis at the Delray Beach Open, the world’s only 10-day ATP Champions Tour & ATP World Tour featuring both US and international players.
 The televised event is held from February 12-21 and features tennis legends and top-ranked ATP players alike.

-7. returns to Miami for its 15th season with a host of parties, tastings, and dinners from February 24-28.
+7. The South Beach Wine & Food Festival returns to Miami for its 15th season with a host of parties, tastings, and dinners from February 24-28.
 This year’s festival will feature many of Miami’s most beloved professionals and celebrity chefs doing everything from hosting a kosher sit-down dinner to giving insight into how to present the perfect oyster-and-wine pairings.
 Since the festival’s founding, it’s raised more than $22 million for FIU’s Chaplin School of Hospitality & Tourism Management.

 8. The Wynwood Art Walk takes place on the second Saturday of each month (6-9 pm), with art, street performances and a full lineup of food trucks.
 Nationally-recognized street and graffiti art adorns various buildings in the area, and no several multi-media exhibitions and performances.
 Most of the local galleries host opening night exhibitions with plenty of street performers and musicians performing throughout the heart of the area.